MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/docs-conceptual/migrate-scripts.md

 ## Prerequisites

-The prerequisites are fully described [HERE](), but here are some things to do before running the app:
+The prerequisites are fully described [here](https://github.com/microsoftgraph/aad-to-msgraph-powershell-migration/blob/main/README.md), but here are some things to do before running the app:

 - Get access to Azure OpenAI, install Python and install the OpenAI Python client library, as described in this [quickstart](/azure/ai-services/openai/quickstart?tabs=command-line%2Cpython&pivots=programming-language-python#prerequisites).